Nissoh25/opencode-skillful/README.md

 - Load specific reference documents or templates from a skill
 - Access supporting files without loading the entire skill
-- Retrieve examples, guides, or configuration templates
+- Retrieve examples, guides, configuration templates, or scripts
 - Most commonly used after loading a skill with `skill_use` to access its resources

 **Parameters:**

 - `skill_name`: The skill containing the resource (by toolName/FQDN or short name)
 - `relative_path`: Path to the resource relative to the skill directory

+**Resource Types:**

+Can read any of the three resource types:

+- `references/` - Documentation, guides, and reference materials
+- `assets/` - Templates, images, binary files, and configuration files
+- `scripts/` - Executable scripts (shell, Python, etc.) for viewing or analysis

 **Returns:**